j1nge/5kepT1c4L/README.md

 ## About Myself

 - I have a strong passion for *Computer Science*
-- I am currently learning webscraping with the *Selenium* and *BeautifulSoup* libraries
+- I am currently learning webscraping with the *Selenium* and *BeautifulSoup* libraries along with C++

 ## My Plan on what to learn next